sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 (default) – Not allowed.
 -   1 – Allowed.

+> [!IMPORTANT]
-> **Important**  If this policy is set to 1 (Allowed), the value set by **DeviceLock/ScreenTimeOutWhileLocked** is ignored.
+> If this policy is set to 1 (Allowed), the value set by **DeviceLock/ScreenTimeOutWhileLocked** is ignored.
 To ensure enterprise control over the screen timeout, set this policy to 0 (Not allowed) and use **DeviceLock/ScreenTimeOutWhileLocked** to set the screen timeout period.

 <a href="" id="devicelock-allowsimpledevicepassword"></a>**DeviceLock/AllowSimpleDevicePassword**